First steps

 replicas: 1

-We also need to define a ZNode that will be used by the HDFS cluster to reference Zookeeper.
+Define a ZNode that is used by the HDFS cluster to reference Zookeeper.
 Create another file called znode.yaml:

 ---